LiNan1984/AutoView/README.md

 > 3. According to the nature of the data variable uploaded by the user, single variable or double variable, qualitative variable or quantitative variable, data visualization is automatically carried out.

-3. Purpose: it is used to guide beginners of data analysis to learn basic pyechards drawing and display it on the web platform developed by flask.

 # 依赖库
 | Dependency | Version |
 | ------ |------|